Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 REB "where conscience condemns us"

-All believers have experienced inner grief over not living up to the "standard" that they know is God's will for their lives (i.e., Romans 7).
+All believers have experienced inner grief over not living up to the "standard" that they know is God's will for their lives (i.e., Matthew 7; Romans 7; James).
 Those pains of conscience can be from God's Spirit (to cause repentance) or Satan (to cause self-destruction or loss of witness).
 There is both appropriate guilt and inappropriate guilt.
-Believers know the difference by reading God' book (or hearing His messengers).
-John is trying to console believers who are living by the standard of love but still struggling with sin (both commission and omission).
+Believers know the difference by reading God' word (or hearing His messengers).
+John is trying to console believers who are living by the standard of love but still struggling with sin (both commission and omission) as well as false teachers.

 SPECIAL TOPIC: HEART